LinuxInLondon/draft-documents/privacy-policy.md

 We won't share your information with any other organisations for marketing, market research, or commerical purposes, and we don't pass on your details.

+####Handling Of Your Data
+All data will be handled in respect of the Data Protection Act 1998.

+####Disclosing Your Information
+We may pass your information on if we have legal obligation to do so.

 ####Communications
 We may use your Personal Information to contact you with newsletters TBD

+####Your Rights
+You may ask for a copy of the information we hold of you at any point.
+Contact details of organisers can be found in our Code of Conduct.